SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/minimum-number-of-owners.md

 ---
-description: This article explains how to resolve the Minimum number of Owners policy vulnerability.
+description: This article explains how to resolve the Minimum number of Owners policy vulnerabilities.
 ---

 # Minimum Number of Owners